eProsima/Integration-Service-docs/docs/introduction.rst

     $ cmake ..
     $ make

-If you execute the DomainExample application as publisher a FastRTPS publisher at domain 0 will be created.
+To test the example, you must execute the DomainExample application as a publisher a FastRTPS publisher at domain 0 will be created.

 ::

     $ ./DomainExample publisher

-In the same way, executing DomainExample as subscriber will create a FastRTPS subscriber at domain 5.
+And in the same way, execute DomainExample as a subscriber will create a FastRTPS subscriber at domain 5.

 ::